johnsonchmatc/madisoncollege_php_webdevelopment/labs/lab_02.md

 * Remember to push frequently to github as a backup.
 ```$ git push origin lab_2```

+##Notes
+* Create a file called lab2.sql and add all of the SQL statements you create for
+  chapter 2 to that file.

 ##Turn in instructions
 * Go to the github ui for your respository, create a merge request for your
 ```lab_2``` branch and ```master``` then assign it to the instructor (johnsonch)